 7. Swynford Manor

-An elegant venue with a wonderful area for outside ceremonies.
+Swynford Manor is an elegant venue with a wonderful area for both indoor and outside ceremonies.
 The gardens are surrounded by big trees which look fantastic in all seasons.

 A couple walk back up the aisle in their outdoors wedding ceremony at Swynford Manor.